 Nearly everyone on a diet will constantly track and monitor their weight and use this as an indication of progress.
-If the scale doesn’t move, then you will see this as stalled progress and look to change something in your diet or training in order to start dropping weight again.
-The scale isn’t the only way to show how well a diet is working, however it’s a useful tool in tracking progress and making adjustments over time.
+The scale isn’t the only way to show how well a diet is working, however, it’s a useful tool in tracking progress and making adjustments over time.

-Therefore if you use this as a sign of progress for weight loss, why are you not using a similar method for tracking progress in the gym?
+If you use this as a sign of progress for weight loss, you should use a similar method for tracking progress in the gym.

 Why you need to track your workouts: